jondyer/cs1653-2017fa-jbd29-mar257-zds14/reports/phase-4.md

 -   When groups change, that change is recorded and dealt with by the GroupServer already, so it will be straightforward to have the GroupServer simply stop issuing group-keys to removed members, and start issuing them to new members.

 ^^^ Needs revised: One of a few things needs to happen
-    1. The GroupServer needs to find a way to **change** the group-key any time group membership changes, which is not feasible because then all previously encrypted files need to be found and reencrypted with the new key.
+    1. The GroupServer needs to find a way to **change** the group-key any time group membership changes, which is not feasible because then all previously encrypted files need to be found and re-encrypted with the new key.
     2. We need a means of keeping the user *and* the fileserver from ever actually having free access to the group-key, possibly by incorporating it into the Token somehow?
     3. Something else, maybe check the slides for threshold/group crypto protocols....????????